 Supporting efforts to combat the coronavirus pandemic

 Since the COVID-19 outbreak began, we have been working with labs around the world to help combat the spread of the virus.
-At the end of January, we shipped 200 MinION sequencers and related consumables to China, the worst affected region at the time.
-Since then, thousands of genomes rapidly sequenced using nanopore technology have been made available in public databases — all contributing to the epidemiological surveillance of the virus.
+At the end of January 2020, we shipped 200 MinION sequencers and related consumables to China, the worst affected region at the time.
+Since then, thousands of genomes, rapidly sequenced using nanopore technology have been made available in public databases — all contributing to the surveillance of the virus.

 Through ensuring our sequencing technology is as accessible as possible, we are putting biological analysis tools in the hands of those who could not previously afford it – contributing to the democratisation of science:

-We had designed an accessible sequencer, and in 2018 we initiated a pilot programme to support its use in communities that traditionally had less access to the benefits of sequencing insights.
+In 2018 we initiated a pilot programme to support the use of MinION in communities that traditionally had less access to the benefits of sequencing insights.
 This started an educational program named Pore Safari.

 Focusing on broad skills, a series of workshops were delivered in Kenya, Tanzania, and Zambia as a blend of classroom-based learning and hands on laboratory work.
 As a result, more than 100 African scientists gained practical experience of generating and analysing sequencing data.